harikiran-mudipalli/Chatbot/data/nlu.md

 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?

+## intent: stop
+  examples: |
+    - ok then you cant help me
+    - that was shit, you're not helping
+    - you can't help me
+    - you can't help me with what i need
+    - i guess you can't help me then
+    - ok i guess you can't help me
+    - that's not what i want
+    - ok, but that doesnt help me
+    - this is leading to nothing
+    - this conversation is not really helpful
+    - you cannot help me with what I want
+    - I think you cant help me
+    - hm i don't think you can do what i want
+    - stop
+    - stop go back
+    - do you get anything?
+    - and you call yourself bot company? pff
+    - and that's it?
+    - nothing else?

 ## intent: value_correction
 - I want to [change my destination](change_destination) to [New York](destination)